tdg5/stats-learning-notes/chapter-08-tree-based-methods.md

 commonly occurring class among the $$ B $$ predictions or the mode value.

 The number of trees, $$ B , $$ is not a critical parameter with bagging.
-Picking a large value for $$ BB $$ will not lead to overfitting.
+Picking a large value for $$ B $$ will not lead to overfitting.
 Typically, a value of
 $$ B $$ is chosen to ensure the variance and error rate of settled down.

 #### Out of Bag Error Estimation